International Development Week Celebrations – February 2 – 10, 2018.

 Both events are free and open to the public.

-This year, the Global Citizen Award will recognize the theme of “Youth and Innovation”, spotlighting inspiring young people and youth-based initiatives that demonstrate the impact of youth working towards global citizenship, global cooperation, justice and peace.
+This year, the Global Citizen Award will recognize the theme of “Partners for a Better World”, spotlighting inspiring people and initiatives that demonstrate the impact of working through partnership and solidarity towards global citizenship, global cooperation, justice and peace.